datafilter/xyz/blog/25/getting-clojure.md

 # Book Review: _Getting Clojure_ by Russ Olsen

-> **TL;DR**: A casual yet insightful introduction to Clojure, perfectly suited for experienced programmers.
+> TLDR: A casual yet insightful introduction to Clojure, perfectly suited for experienced programmers.
 The book’s conversational tone makes it both engaging and enjoyable to read.

 ## Structure